wekontrol/FinanceV1.4/replit.md

 **How It Works:**
 - ✅ Default budgets created automatically when user registers
-- ✅ Can be created for existing users via `/api/budget/create-defaults` endpoint
 - ✅ Marked with "Padrão" badge in UI (blue label)
 - ✅ User can edit default budgets (change limits)
 - ✅ User CANNOT delete default budgets (protected by backend)
 - ✅ User CAN delete custom budgets they create
-- ✅ Backend prevents deletion with 403 Forbidden error
-- ✅ Database migration: `is_default` columns added automatically on startup

 ## 🎯 MULTI-PROVIDER AI ABSTRACTION LAYER ✨